Thinfinity® Workspace ZTNA Architecture: A Comprehensive Analysis

 Virtualization Server

-The Virtualization Server process, living on the secondary Brokers, is a critical part of the Thinfinity Remote Workspace.
+The Virtualization Server process, living on the secondary Brokers, is a critical part of the Thinfinity Workspace.
 It's responsible for establishing a connection between the final host and the Gateway.

-Thinfinity ZTNA Architecture Diagram:
+Thinfinity ZTNA Architecture Diagram

 Thinfinity's ZTNA Principles in Practice

-Thinfinity Remote Workspace's architecture is built around the principles of ZTNA, emphasizing secure, least privilege access and providing dynamic, policy-based controls.
+Thinfinity Workspace's architecture is built around the principles of ZTNA, emphasizing secure, least privilege access and providing dynamic, policy-based controls.

 Principle of Least Privilege Access